 When does the course open?

 So far, the course has opened twice a year - in February and August.
-The next round will begin on February 8, 2021, and you can enrol here.
-She is also offering a special writing bundle that includes her HB90 course (the March round) and comes at a discount.
+You can enrol here.
+She is also offering a special writing bundle that includes her HB90 course (the next round) and comes at a discount.
 You can also read my review of the HB90 course.

 Any chance you will not benefit from this course?